svajpayee15/Contracks/README.md

 ### The "Blockchain Privacy Paradox"
 Public blockchains like Ethereum are revolutionary for trust, but **terrible for business privacy**.
 * You cannot put an employee's salary on-chain because everyone can see it.
+* You cannot privately close a deal with a client.
+* Nowadays, Procurement Contracts like Firm Fixed-Price(FFP) requires privacy and compute.
 * You cannot conduct a secret board vote on-chain because the live tally influences the voters.

 ### The Solution: Fully Homomorphic Encryption (FHE)
-Contracks leverages **Zama's fhEVM** to solve this.
+Contracks leverages **Zama's FHEVM** to solve this.
 FHE allows us to perform mathematical operations on encrypted data.

+ZK cant do what FHE does, Contracks not only store encrypted data but performs the math on it.

 * **Traditional Encryption:** Data is locked.
 To use it, you must decrypt it (exposing it).
 * **FHE (Contracks):** Data remains locked *during* processing.